dbactual/thomaspaine-www/content/works/prospect-papers.md

    ascribing it to Him.

    A TRUE DEIST.

-   HINTS TOWARD FORMING A SOCIETY FOR INQUIRING INTO THE

-   TRUTH OR FALSEHOOD OF ANCIENT HISTORY, SO FAR AS

-   HISTORY IS CONNECTED W I T H SYSTEMS OF RELIGION

-   ANCIENT AND MODERN
+   From the July 21, 1804 *prospect* issue:

+   *Hints towards forming a Society for enquiring into the Truth or Falshood of Ancient History, so far as History is connected with systems of Religion ancient and modern.*

-   It has been customary to class history into three divisions, distinguished by the names of Sacred, Profane and Ecclesiastical.
-By the first is meant the Bible; by the second, the history of nations, of men and things; and by the third, the history of the church and its priesthood.
+   It has been customary to class History into three divisions, distinguished by the names of *Sacred, Profane* and Ecclesiastical.
+By the first is meant the *Bible*; by the second, the history of nations, of men and things; and by the third, the history of the church and its priesthood.

-   Nothing is more easy than to give names, and, therefore, mere names signify nothing unless they lead to the discovery of some cause for which that name was given.
-For example, Sunday is the name given to the first day of the week, in the English language, and it is the same in the Latin, that is, it has the same meaning (Dies solis), and also in the German and in several other languages.
+   Nothing is more easy than to give names, and therefore mere names signify nothing unless they lead to the discovery of some cause for which that name was given.
+For example, *Sunday* is the name given to the first day of the week, in the English language, and it is the same in the Latin, that is, it has the same meaning *(Dies Solis*), and also in the German and in several other languages.
 Why then was this name given to that day?
-Because it was the day dedicated by the ancient world to the luminary which in the English we call the Sun, and therefore the day Sun-day, or the day of the Sun; as in the like manner we call the second day Monday, the day dedicated to the Moon.
+Because it was the day dedicated by the ancient world to the luminary, which in the English we call the Sun, and therefore the day *Sun-day*, or the day of the Sun; as in the like manner we call the second day Monday, the day dedicated to the Moon.

-   Here the name Sunday leads to the cause of its being called so, and we have visible evidence of the fact, because we behold the Sun from whence the name comes; but this is not the case when we distinguish one part of history from another by the name of Sacred.

-   All histories have been written by men.
+   Here the name, *Sunday*, leads to the cause of its being called so, and we have visible evidence of the fact, because we behold the Sun from whence the name comes; but this is not the case when we distinguish one part of history from another by the name of *sacred.* All histories have been written by men.
 We have no evidence, nor any cause to believe, that any have been written by God.
-That part of the Bible called the Old Testament, is the history of the Jewish nation, from the time of Abraham, which begins in Genesis xi, to the downfall of that nation by Nebuchadnezzar, and is no more entitled to be called sacred than any other history.
-It is altogether the contrivance of priest- craft that has given it that name.
-So far from its being sacred, it has not the appearance of being true in many of the things it relates.

-   It must be better authority than a book which any impostor might make, as Mahomet made the Koran, to make a thoughtful man believe that the sun and moon stood still, or that Moses and Aaron turned the Nile, which is larger than the Delaware, into blood; and that the Egyptian magicians did the same.
+That part of the Bible called the Old Testament, is the History of the Jewish nation, from the time of Abraham, which begins in the 11th chap. of Genesis to the downfall of that nation by Nebuchadnezar, and is no more entitled to be called sacred than any other history.
+It is altogether the contrivance of priestcraft that has given it that name.
+So far from its being *sacred* it has not the appearance of being true in many of the things it relates.
+It must be better authority than a book, which any impostor might make, as Mahomet made the Koran, to make a thoughtful man believe that the Sun and Moon stood still, or that Moses and Aaron turned the Nile, which is larger than the Delaware, into blood, and that the Egyptian magicians did the same.
 These things have too much the appearance of romance to be believed for fact.

-   It would be of use to inquire, and ascertain the time, when that part of the Bible called the Old Testament first appeared.
+   It would be of use to enquire, and ascertain the time, when that part of the Bible called the Old Testament first appeared.
 From all that can be collected there was no such book till after the Jews returned from captivity in Babylon, and that is the work of the Pharisees of the Second Temple.
-How they came to make Kings xix and Isaiah xxxvii word for word alike, can only be accounted for by their having no plan to go by, and not knowing what they were about.

-   The same is the case with respect to the last verses in II Chronicles, and the first verses in Ezra; they also are word for word alike, which shows that the Bible has been put together at random.
+How they came to make the 19th chapter of the 2d book of King, and the 37 of Isaiah, word for word alike, can only be accounted for by their having no plan to go by, and not knowing what they were about.
+The same is the case with respect to the last verses in the 2d book of Chronicles, and the first verses in Ezra, they also are word for word alike, which shews that the Bible has been put together at random.

-   But besides these things there is great reason to believe we have been imposed upon with respect to the antiquity of the Bible, and especially with respect to the books ascribed to Moses.
+   But besides these things there is great reason to believe we have been imposed upon, with respect to the antiquity of the bible, and especially with respect to the books ascribed to Moses.
 Herodotus, who is called the father of history, and is the most ancient historian whose works have reached to our time, and who traveled into Egypt, conversed with the